Svetasv logo

 Chapter 3 6 A man will seize one of his brothers in his father’s house, and say, “You have a cloak, you be our leader; take charge of this heap of ruins!”
 7 But in that day he will cry out, “I have no remedy.
 I have no food or clothing in my house; do not make me the leader of the people.”

 The people were desperate for good leadership.
-They tried to make leaders out of those who had some semblance of wealth - someone who inherited an estate ("father's house") and had decent clothes ("you have a cloak") - but no one was willing or able to take up the responsibility.
+They tried to make leaders out of those who had some semblance of wealth and respectability - someone who inherited an estate ("father's house") and had decent clothes ("you have a cloak") - but no one was willing or able to take up the responsibility.

 Chapter 3 8 Jerusalem will stagger and Judah will fall, because their words and deeds are against the Lord, defying his glorious presence.